plabayo/learn-rust-101/README.md

 See [section (5) about your first contribution](#5-contribute-for-the-first-time-to-an-existing-project) for some inspiration on where to start.

+## Next Steps

+If you have completed all the steps above, you have done more then enough and can call yourself a Rustacean.
+You can now start to contribute to the Rust ecosystem and help others to learn Rust.
+Perhaps more importantly, you have all the knowledge you need to build your own projects in Rust.

+What you'll build depends on your interest or perhaps in the type of industry or company you're working in.

+- If you're doing full stack development you can get inspired on what's next by checking out [WASM Learning Resources Appendix](#wasm-learning-resources);
+  - For all your web dev needs you might also get inspired on what frameworks to use by checking out a website such as <https://www.arewewebyet.org/>;
+  - By coincidence, some of the books and articles listed in this guide also teach you a lot about web development, so if you did indeed complete these guide you're really already well on your way to becoming a full stack developer in Rust, or backend, whatever floats your boat;
+- Some call WASM (on the server side) the next thing after docker containers.
+So perhaps even as a "pure" backened developer you might want to check out [that _same_ appendix](#wasm-learning-resources) to help you get started;
+- If you're a game developer (or inspiring to be) you can check out resources such as <https://arewegameyet.rs/#ecosystem> to figure out what Rust technologies are out there in the ecosystem to help you build the next fantastic game;
+  - If you're a game developer you might also want to check out the [Rust GameDev Working Group](https://gamedev.rs/) (they also have a monthly news letter);
+  - You could also subscribe to the a podcast about GameDev in Rust called [Rust GameDev Podcast](https://rustgamedev.com/);
+- If you want to develop Operating Systems I already listed some resources to help you get started with that.
+  - Once (and if) Rust is accepted as a second language (next to C) to develop patches for the Linux kernel you can also start contributing to the Linux kernel in Rust.
+Future dreams;
+  - Or you might want to apply to Google and help build [their Fuchsia OS](https://fuchsia.dev/) in Rust.
+Have fun;
+    - It's open source so nobody can stop you to contribute it either way, well except them I guess;
+- If you want to develop blockchain technology...
+Well, not going to guide you in that one, there's a running joke that it's hard to find a job in Rust that's not blockchain tech, so, you should have no problem finding a job in that field if that's what you want to do;
+- If you want to develop embedded systems, you can check out the [Rust Embedded Working Groups's Blog](https://blog.rust-embedded.org/).
+There are also plenty of companies who sometimes appear in articles or podcasts listed in [the More Material appendix](#more-material), so you can check that also out for yourself.

+There's a lot more of course.
+You probably know best where you're going.
+A lot of exciting stuff is happening.
+Plenty of conferences (e.g. Rust Conf) to help you get inspired on it if you're not already.
+And of course, plenty of people to help you out if you get stuck.
+So, good luck and have fun!

 ## Appendix

 ### Appendix I. Install Rust